 Werner Ellman was born in 1924 in Bodenwöhr, a small town in Germany.
 His father's business suffered from the massive inflation brought on by the Great Depression in the 1920s.
-When Ellmann was four years old, the family emigrated to Chicago.
+When Ellmann was four years old, the family immigrated to Chicago.

-The Ellman family joined the German American Bund, embracing its sense of comradeship and community, as well as its family focus, including youth summer camps2 and holiday parties.
-The Ellmans adhered to the Bund's values and principles, promoting a program of German superiority, antisemitism, and racism.
+The Ellman family joined the German American Bund.
+They enjoyed its sense of community and its focus on family activities, such as holiday parties and youth summer camps.2 The Ellmans embraced the Bund's values and principles, which promoted a program of German superiority, antisemitism, and racism.
 Ellman defined it as "America's arm of the Nazi Party."
 With 25,000 official members and a large annual budget, it was "the nation's largest and most prominent Nazi-emulating mass organization."3

 The Bund tried to link Nazism with American symbols and values.
 For example, the American flag often appeared next to the Nazi German flag during rallies.
 Ellman describes how the Bund reproduced the standard imagery of Nazi Germany by wearing uniforms resembling those of the SA (the Nazi Party’s paramilitary organization).
 Members also wore swastika armbands and sang Nazi anthems.

 Ellman's testimony reflects childhood experiences as a Bund member through the eyes of an adult living in the postwar world.
 Examining his memories of these events raises questions regarding Bund members' role in generating support for Nazism—both in the United States and abroad.